Koitharu/OpenManga/README.md

  - Selecting sort order
  - Filter by genre
  - Notifications about new chapters
  - Importing from CBZ files

+## ToDo
+ - Data synchronization

 You can help translate this app and add online catalogues.